Carly Simon: 1978–1979: Boys in the Trees, MUSE concerts, and departure from Elektra

 Simon's career took another upward swing in 1978 with the Top 10 album Boys in the Trees.
-The album produced two Top 40 singles: the jazzy and sensual "You Belong to Me" (written with Michael McDonald), which hit the Top 10 on both the Pop and Adult Contemporary charts, and "Devoted to You", a duet with James Taylor which hit No. 2 on Billboard's Adult Contemporary chart.
+The album produced two Top 40 singles: the jazzy and sensual "You Belong to Me" (written with Michael McDonald, originally a Doobie Brothers deep cut from the year prior), which hit the Top 10 on both the Pop and Adult Contemporary charts, and "Devoted to You", a duet with James Taylor which hit No. 2 on Billboard's Adult Contemporary chart.
 Boys in the Trees was a major success, and returned Simon to Platinum album status in the U.S. "You Belong to Me" later earned Simon yet another nomination for Best Pop Vocal Performance, Female at the 21st Annual Grammy Awards, where the album also won Best Album Package.
 She was featured on the front covers of People and Rolling Stone magazines that year.
 Also in 1978, Simon and Taylor sang backing vocals on two songs for Taylor's sister Kate's album Kate Taylor: "Happy Birthday Sweet Darling" and "Jason & Ida".
 They sang backup on three songs on John Hall's debut solo album John Hall: "The Fault", "Good Enough", and "Voyagers".
 They also sing backup on one song, "Power", from Hall's next album, also titled Power (1979).